Roadway workers are not protected

 Visibility and compliance for the back office

-In addition to the driver-assist features from the onboard VDU, the solution also provides a remote monitoring and management system giving dispatchers and safety officers in the back office the visibility of where the MOW vehicles are in real time.
-Whenever a safety violation occurs, the solution will capture and record the details of the safety-related event and notify safety officers via SMS, email, and other notification options immediately.
+In addition to the driver-assist features from the onboard VDU, the system also provides a remote monitoring and management system giving dispatchers and safety officers in the back office the visibility of where the MOW vehicles are in real time.
+Whenever a safety violation occurs, the system will capture and record the details of the safety-related event and notify safety officers via SMS, email, and other notification options immediately.
 The safety events include authority limit warnings and violations, Track authority expiration, safety distance warnings and violations, and overspeed warnings and violations.

 The remote monitoring and management systems has an intuitive web-based user interface providing users with a dashboard summary of events that can be filtered by type, time frame, and location, in a list or geo map format.